l7mp/stunner/docs/examples/kurento-one2one-call/README.md

 the authentication type to `ephemeral` instead of `static`.
 Even better: STUNner's ephemeral TURN credentials are valid only for a specified time (one day by default, but you can override this via the [authentication service](https://github.com/l7mp/stunner-auth-service)), after which they expire and attackers can no longer reuse them.
-And to make things even better we don't even have to work too much to switch STUNner to the `ephemeral` authentication mode: it is enough to update the GatewayConfig and everything should happen from this point automagically.
+To make things even better, we don't even have to work too much to switch STUNner to the `ephemeral` authentication mode: it is enough to update the GatewayConfig and everything should happen from this point automagically.